Justinator/lamers/README.md

 ### Editing the Contact Us section

 Find this file in the inc folder > contact.php
+This is used across the homepage, about page, and the contact page

 ## :construction: Adding a new job posting to the careers page